Bank of America Dean | Professor

-Business & Public Policy | Economic Analysis & Policy | Dean's Office
+Business & Public Policy | Economic Analysis & Policy

 About

 Harrison came to Haas from the University of Pennsylvania’s Wharton School, where she was the William H. Wurster Professor of Multinational Management and a professor of business economics and public policy.
 Before joining Wharton in 2012, she was the director of development policy at the World Bank, where she co-managed a team of 300 researchers and staff.
-Harrison is also the most highly-cited scholar on multinational firms and foreign investment.
+As director of development policy at the World Bank, Harrison reformed its process for allocating research funds and oversaw the institution’s flagship publications.
+She convinced the World Bank’s president to release all historical records on project loans, a milestone in increasing its transparency.

 Harrison earned her PhD in economics from Princeton University.
 She also holds a DEUG (diplôme d’études universitaires générales) from the University of Paris.
 She earned her bachelor’s degree from UC Berkeley with a double major in economics and history.
 She also served as a professor of Berkeley’s Department of Agricultural and Resource Economics from 2001 to 2011.